The Conflict at a Glance

 In December 2014 the NATO combat mission in Afghanistan officially ended.
 NATO maintained a presence in the country through the Resolute Support Mission, which included approximately 13,000 troops, beginning in 2015.
 The mission’s mandate was to train, advise, and assist Afghan security forces.

-Although gun owners must be licensed in Afghanistan, many households possessed illegal AK-47s.
 Afghanistan was awash in weapons from past wars and more recent arms smuggling operations.
+Although gun owners had to be licensed, many households possessed illegal AK-47s.
 Most AK-47s were of Soviet origin, but Chinese, Egyptian, Bulgarian, and newer Russian models were also available.
 Most weapons were obtained through black markets in Pakistan’s tribal areas.
 Dealers estimated that at least one-third of these weapons came from Afghan military deserters.

 Some U.S. weapons intended for coalition troops in Afghanistan ended up in Taliban hands.
 Weapons and military supplies such as vision goggles, lasers, silencers, jackets and flashlights were either snatched during raids or seized in attacks on NATO convoys passing through Pakistan.
 The U.S. M-4 rifle often found its way to the Taliban.